RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Application-Command-Stuff/Deleting a Global Application Command.md

 Deleting a Global Application Command {#deleteglobalcommand}
 ============
-- Execute the `DiscordCoreAPI::ApplicationCommands::deleteGlobalApplicationCommandAsync()` function, while passing in a data structure of type `DiscordCoreAPI::DeleteGlobalApplicationCommandData`, with no return value.
+- Execute the `ApplicationCommands::deleteGlobalApplicationCommandAsync()` function, while passing in a data structure of type `DeleteGlobalApplicationCommandData`, with no return value.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp